madalainev/madalainev.github.io/index.md

 * Evaluated, rehoused, and described corporate heritage materials at the Citi Center for Culture
 * Contributed to the Queens Memory project by preparing descriptive metadata for images for publication on the web using CollectiveAccess CMS
 * Created a six-month social media calendar for Queens Memory’s Facebook page using digital objects from the collection as inspiration for #TBT posts
-* Collaboratively prepared an archival processing and preservation plan for The Floating Hospital, a New York NPO providing affordable healthcare, with the three other Fellows
+* Collaboratively prepared an archival processing and preservation plan for [The Floating Hospital](http://queensmemory.org/floating-hospital), a New York-based non-profit providing affordable healthcare, with the three other Fellows

 Whitney Museum of American Art, New York, NY | **Research Resources Intern** | Summer 2016